wohugb/wtfjs/README.md

 How can `null` be neither equal to nor greater than `0`, if `null >= 0` is actually `true`?
 (This also works with less than in the same way.)

-### 💡 Explanation:
+#### 💡 说明:

 The way these three expressions are evaluated are all different and are responsible for producing this unexpected behavior.

 First, the abstract equality comparison `null == 0`.
 Normally, if this operator can't compare the values on either side properly, it converts both to numbers and compares the numbers.
 Then, you might expect the following behavior:

 ```js
 // This is not what happens